Vintageinfo – All About Vintage Lighting

 Bo-Niko

-Bo-Niko is part of Niko.
-Niko is the biggest electric components company from Belgium since decades.
-The firm was established shortly after World War 1 in 1919 by the two brothers Alphonse and Werner De Backer in Sint-Niklaas, Belgium.
-The duo first started their business as a bicycle chain producer before they switched to porcelain switches and sockets.
+Bo-Niko was part of Niko, one of the best-known Belgian companies in electrical components.
+Niko was founded in 1919, shortly after the First World War, by the brothers Alphonse and Werner De Backer in Sint-Niklaas, Belgium.
+The company first produced bicycle chains before switching to porcelain switches and socket outlets.

-The name Niko is derived from the town where the company is located: Sint-Niklaas: Saint-Nicolas.
-Sint-Niko-Laas in old Flemish.
+The name Niko is derived from Sint-Niklaas, the town in which the company was founded.

 Bo-Niko wall lamps box black Bakelite white mat/frosted opal glass Sint Niklaas Belgium 1960s MCM